Weidsn/Quantum_Computational_Fluid_Dynamics/README.md

 ## Qiskit

 Qiskit is a python library for quantum computing, developed by IBM.
-Another one is PennyLane, based in Canada.
+Another one is PennyLane, with company based in Canada.

 ### Qiskit Aer Simulator